-Receivable Entity Payable Entity A mount Component unit - Board of Education Primary government- capital projects \$ 778,486
+Receivable Entity Payable Entity Amount Primary government- capital projects Component unit - Board of Education \$ 448,070 Component unit - Board of Education Primary government- capital projects 2,632,300

-The General Fund receivable from the Airport has a June 30, 2011, balance of \$125,943 of which \$95,943 bears interest at a rate of 4.5% and is being paid over a remaining 1 year period and \$30,000 is an interest free loan and is being paid over a remaining 3 year period.
+The General Fund receivable from the Airport has a June 30, 2012, balance of \$20,000 which is an interest free loan and is being paid over a remaining 2 year period.
 All other interfund payables are without interest.